-- 01 - To maintain the evolution of residential building styles thre contemporary buildings incorporating me.
-02 - 03 - 04 To minimise building bulk and scale of three storey development by designing development to generally present as a two storey form to the street. - 05 To design and site buildings to respond to the topography and minimise cut and fill. - 06 To protect important views from the public spaces of the procinct to the harbour and the city skyline including view corridors between buildings - To reinforce the landscape setting and maintain the existing tree canopy.
-07 - etting and same of the same of To retain and reinforce the green setting of nature street trees, private trees and
+- O1 To respect and enhance the streetscape character and key elements of the precinct. - O2 To retain the scenic qualities provided by the dramatic topography and natural vegetation that provide an attractive setting on Sydney Harbour. - O3 To maintain the evolution of residential building styles through the introduction of good contemporary buildings incorporating modulation and a varied palette of materials. - O4 To minimise building bulk and scale of three storey development by designing development to generally present as a two storey form to the street. - O5 To design and site buildings to respond to the topography and minimise cut and fill. - O6 To protect important views from the public spaces of the precinct to the harbour and the city skyline including view corridors between buildings. - O7 To reinforce the landscape setting and maintain the existing tree canopy. - O8 To retain and reinforce the green setting of mature street trees, private trees and garden plantings.